Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

 \subsubsection{Positional Focus of Attention Heads}

-We take the average of all the embeddings of all the names and assign that as their common embedding to remove any semantic information from the name tokens, providing the model with only positional embeddings for the name tokens.
-From \cref{fig:attention_patterns_position_layers_1_heads_2}, we observe the following attention patterns: \begin{itemize} \item We can consider the first head as the \textbf{positional head} that focuses on the positions of the names in the dependent clause, almost independent of their word embeddings.
+To isolate the model's reliance on positional embeddings, we assign a single, averaged embedding to all name tokens, removing the model's ability to differentiate them by identity.
+From \cref{fig:attention_patterns_position_layers_1_heads_2}, we can consider the first head as a \textbf{positional head} that focuses on the positions of the names in the dependent clause, independent of their word embeddings, because the attention patterns in \cref{fig:attention_patterns_ioi_layers_1_heads_2_head0,fig:attention_patterns_position_layers_1_heads_2_head0} look the same.

-\item The second head attends predominantly to the position of occurrence of the subject in the main clause.
-However, despite this positional focus, it attends to the name in the dependent cause that is other than the subject of the main clause.
-This indicates that the second head is responsible for integrating positional as well as contextual information to determine the correct output. \end{itemize}
+The second head attends predominantly to the position of occurrence of the subject in the main clause.
+However, despite this positional focus, it attends to the name in the dependent cause, not repeated in the main clause.
+This indicates that the second head is responsible for integrating positional as well as contextual information to determine the correct output.